 The 14th of November marks World Diabetes Day.
-Every year, World Diabetes Day focuses on a dedicated theme to spread the message around diabetes and raise awareness for the condition.
-The theme for World Diabetes Day 2022 is ‘Access to Care: Access to Diabetes Education’.
-Roughly 10% of adults now lives with diabetes, and millions globally lack access to diabetes care.
+Every year, World Diabetes Day focuses on a dedicated theme to spread the message around diabetes and to raise awareness.
+The theme for World Diabetes Day 2023 is ‘Access to Care’.
+According to the World Health Organization, about 422 million people worldwide have diabetes.

 Supporting employees with diabetes in your workplace

 Diabetes can impact an employee’s ability to do everyday things, especially if they have developed complications.
 It is important to understand the needs of your employees with diabetes and ensure they feel supported as much as possible.

 There are several ways to improve the health of those in your workforce diagnosed with diabetes.
 This includes providing ongoing education on nutrition and medication, guidance on how to self-monitor their condition and access to regular check-ups with health professionals.

 Employees with diabetes may also have higher levels of sickness absence for health check-ups.
 Thus, organisations should have a risk assessment in place for the job they do as well as a contingency plan in place for when they become unwell or unable to perform their work.
 This shall be done in the respect of the confidentiality of their health condition.

 Testing is also important for people with diabetes to monitor their blood glucose levels, and this may need to be done regularly throughout their day.
 For some employees, injecting medication and testing blood glucose levels can be quite personal, so provision and adjustments should be considered in the workplace, so they can do these in a private and hygienic space.
 Employers should also consider giving regular break time for employees to administer their tests and administer insulin injections.